 They have been known to have a tendency to eat less but eat more healthy foods.
 This trend has resulted in them being slim and youthful-looking.
 There are many things that contribute to their healthy living.

-Here are the top 20 reasons why a Japanese woman looks younger, beautiful, and stay slim for her entire life.
+Here are the top 20 reasons why a Japanese woman looks younger, more beautiful, and stays slim for her entire life.

 Japanese people are known to be lovers of green tea!